davidtwco/rfcs/text/0000-build-std.md

 Cargo will detect when the standard library is to be built for a custom target and will emit an error.

-Cargo could detect use of a custom target either by checking if the value to `--target` is a valid path to a file ending in `.json`, checking it against the list of built-in targets that rustc reports knowing about (via `--print target-list`), checking for a file in `$RUST_TARGET_PATH/$target.json` or in the sysroot at `$sysroot/lib/rustlib/$target/target.json`.
+Cargo could detect use of a custom target either by comparing it with the list of built-in targets that rustc reports knowing about (via `--print target-list`) or by checking if a file exists at the path matching the provided target name.

-Custom targets can still be used with build-std on nightly toolchains.
+Custom targets can still be used with build-std on nightly toolchains provided that `-Zunstable-options` is present.

 *See the following sections for rationale/alternatives:*